Waterford man fulfills promise to honor friends lost in 1966 house fire

 Courtesy: The Oakland Press

-Larry’s widow, Nancy, and some of her children were at the gravestone placing on Monday, so grateful to Bob for his kind gesture.
+Larry Brown’s widow, Nancy, and some of her children were at the gravestone placing on Monday, so grateful to Russako for his kind gesture.

-“It means so much today, and I can't believe that Bob is so gracious to do this and so appreciative of him, you know, to have that finally done after all these years ... it means a lot,” said Brown.
+“It means so much today, and I can't believe that Bob is so gracious to do this and so appreciative of him, you know, to have that finally done after all these years... it means a lot,” Nancy Brown said.

 “Unfortunately, I remember all of it.
-I'm not a mushy person ... when you see that, you just never get it out of your head,” said Dennis Weber.
+I'm not a mushy person... when you see that, you just never get it out of your head,” Dennis Weber said.

 Weber lived right across the street from the Browns.
 Russako and Weber were pallbearers for the children when they were just children themselves.